Satun

 Best Time to Visit

-Satun sits on the Gulf of Thailand coast, meaning the wet season runs from October to December.
-Your best weather window is January through September, with March to May being the hottest months.
+Satun sits on the Andaman Sea coast, meaning the wet season runs from May through October (southwest monsoon).
+Your best weather window is November through April, with December to February being the most comfortable months.
 The islands are most accessible during dry season when ferry services run regularly.
 Some ferry routes to outer islands may be suspended during rough weather in the wet months, so plan accordingly if you’re set on visiting specific islands.

 Practical Tips